 Like No. 1 Jackson Yee, fellow TFBoy Karry is beginning to shed his boyhood skin.
 In 2017 the TFBoys leader was admitted into Beijing Film Academy, and last year released his own autobiography 19 Year Old Time Difference.
 An autobiography at 19?!
 Man.
 Anyway, in 2018 he starred in the youth adventure drama Eagles and Youngster and otherwise was fairly quiet, but don’t expect him to shy away from the limelight completely just yet.

-Another fresh face on this list, Deng Lun surged to popularity in 2018 courtesy of the wuxia romance drama Ashes In Time and also co-starring in Sweet Dreams with number 3 on this list, Dilraba Dilmurat.
+Another fresh face on this list, Deng Lun surged to popularity in 2018 courtesy of the wuxia romance drama Ashes In Time and also co-starring alongside another our number 3 hit Chinese celebrity, Dilraba Dilmurat, in Sweet Dreams.
 His rise to fame began earlier than last year though — in 2017 he made it onto Forbes China’s 30 under 30 for Chinese entertainment.

 An online hit, Beijing Film Academy graduate Zhu Yilong starred in the web series drama Guardian last year and went on to win the Popular Actor Award at the 2018 Weibo Movie Awards Ceremony — he also won the 2019 Weibo God Award.
 Like Deng Lun, in 2017 Forbes China placed him on their 30 under 30 list for Chinese entertainment.